Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 browser and the ROM.
 Removing a model's texture usage does not delete any shared texture asset.
 Edited glTF exports embed the textures they still use.

+## Editing model UVs in GEditor

+Open a model in the Model Editor, select faces in its viewport (or click a material slot to select its faces), then click **UV Editor (Ctrl+T)**.
+The window title identifies the model being edited.
+Selecting background faces does not replace this model UV session.
+Opening the UV editor from the main window switches it back to background geometry.

+The shared UV workspace supports vertex selection, U/V coordinate entry, Move/Rotate/Scale, X/Y/Z and Best Fit projection, and cylindrical unwrapping with automatic seam selection.
+Cylindrical texel size uses model coordinate units; background mapping continues to use world centimetres.
+The background image and opacity controls use the selected model faces' assigned texture.

+UV changes affect selected model faces only.
+Conflicts with unselected faces create native UV seams while retaining positions, colors, normals, material assignments and model parts.
+Generated reflection coordinates remain read-only.
+**No Texture** slots can also be mapped before assigning an image; their UVs are retained in the editor data, using a virtual 32-by-32 texture as the workspace's coordinate basis until an image is assigned.

+Ctrl+Z and Ctrl+Y undo/redo UV edits and vertex paint in order within the Model Editor.
+History is limited to 256 edits and 64 MiB of UV snapshots; changing models or making an external material/topology edit clears it.
+Save Project keeps the edited UVs and includes them in subsequent ROM exports.

+`python3 tools/geditor/tests/model_uv/run.py` exercises the production UV canvas, model adapter, native compiler, history and save path.
+It covers stock props, a character, mixed-joint/normal-lit fixtures, and a new cylindrical prop.

 ## Saved data

 `models/native/<name>.gmodel` is the authoritative saved native replacement.